Chat with us, powered by LiveChat

 Learn more about the expanding role of VR & AR in patient care: link

 Thus, the above examples indicate that AR and VR help in visualization, but when we want to turn those visuals into real-world solutions, 3D printing comes in.
-3D printing technology is becoming more integrated with advanced simulations, allowing for the creation of custom implants, prosthetics, and even organ models, enabling the transition from virtual to physical applications of technology in healthcare.
+3D printing technology is becoming more integrated with advanced simulations, allowing for the creation of custom implants, prosthetics, and even organ models, enabling the transition from virtual to physical applications of medical technology.

 Innovations in 3D Printing: Transforming Prosthetics, Medications, and Surgical Models